louriccia/SWE1R-Mods/docs/modelblock.md

 Depending on the extension, the header may also include a section that starts with a 4-byte string that reads "Data", "Anim", or "AltN".

 #### Data
-"Data" is a section that only occurs in Trak files.
-This section stores coordinates for light flares that appear on some tracks.
-It is structured in the following pattern, with a 32-byte block per light:
+"Data" is a section that occurs in Trak and Scen files.
+For Trak files, this section stores coordinates for light flares that appear on some tracks.
+It is structured in the following pattern, with a 16-byte block per light:

 | type   | description                  |
 | ------ | ---------------------------- |